 The UN recently voted to re-elect Saudi Arabia to the Council for the 2017- 2019 term, despite its atrocities in Yemen and at home.
 The Council placed Saudi Arabia in 2015 at the head of a committee that selects investigators to scrutinise human rights in other countries.

 It is also noted that failure to take appropriate means to prevent adverse effects of climate warming is a breach of human rights.
-Torres Strait Islanders have taken Australia to the UN Human Rights Committee arguing that our Government is in breach of their rights ito meets its obligations under international agreements.
+Torres Strait Islanders have taken Australia to the UN Human Rights Committee arguing that our Government is in breach of their rights by not meeting its obligations under international agreements.